abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \end{equation}
 $$

-Together these four vectors are called `Bell basis`.
-Similar to the `standard basis vectors` we can represent any vector of dimension 2 as a linear combination of Bell basis vectors.
+These four vectors are called `Bell basis vectors`.
+Similar to the `standard basis vectors` we could represent any vector of dimension 2 as a linear combination of these vectors.
 For example see the given below equation.

 $$|11\rangle =
 \frac{1}{\sqrt{2}}|\phi^+\rangle -